A Distributed Algorithm for Solving Positive Definite Linear Equations over Networks with Membership Dynamics: Introduction

-We next borrow ideas from Lyapunov stability theory and optimization to construct, in Section~\ref{sec:SE}, an algorithm named {\em Subset Equalizing} (SE) that exhibits the aforementioned properties.
-More precisely, by defining a time-varying Lyapunov-like function that quantifies how far away the agents are from solving \eqref{eq:sumPz=sumqintro}, and by repeatedly minimizing this function in hope of incrementally dropping its value to zero, we obtain SE, which is essentially a networked dynamical system that evolves by repeatedly equalizing different subsets of its state variables.
-Unlike the algorithms from \cite{Spanos05c, XiaoL05, XiaoL06} that require network-wide clock synchronization, SE is fully asynchronous.
-It also is quite flexible and general: for example, SE can be tailored to multi-hop wireless networks, leading to a gossip version called {\em Pairwise Equalizing} (PE) and a local broadcast version called {\em Groupwise Equalizing} (GE), which happen to generalize three existing distributed averaging schemes known as {\em Pairwise Averaging} \cite{Tsitsiklis84}, {\em Randomized Gossip Algorithm} \cite{Boyd06}, and {\em Distributed Random Grouping} \cite{ChenJY06}.
+We next construct, in Section~\ref{sec:SE}, a distributed asynchronous algorithm named {\em Subset Equalizing} (SE) that enables the agents to cooperatively solve \eqref{eq:sumPz=sumqintro} despite having no control over their actions, essentially no knowledge about the network, and having to lose all their memories upon leaving the network.
+The algorithm SE is derived from a time-varying Lyapunov-like function that quantifies how far away the agents are from solving \eqref{eq:sumPz=sumqintro}, and from repeated minimization of this function in hope of incrementally dropping its value to zero.
+The algorithm is named SE because it is a networked dynamical system that evolves by repeatedly equalizing different subsets of its state variables.
+We also show that SE can be tailored to multi-hop networks with fixed vertex sets, leading to a gossip version called {\em Pairwise Equalizing} (PE) and a local broadcast version called {\em Groupwise Equalizing} (GE), which happen to generalize three existing average consensus schemes known as {\em Pairwise Averaging} \cite{Tsitsiklis84}, {\em Randomized Gossip Algorithm} \cite{Boyd06}, and {\em Distributed Random Grouping} \cite{ChenJY06}.

-To analyze SE, we subsequently develop, in Section~\ref{sec:netwconn}, a few notions of network connectivity---including instantaneous connectivity, connectivity, and uniform connectivity---which are applicable to the agent network model (and which, together with the model, might be of interest in their own right).
-We also clarify these notions via examples and show that one of them reduces to a classic definition of connectivity \cite{Tsitsiklis84} when the agent memberships are fixed.
+To analyze SE, we subsequently develop, in Section~\ref{sec:netwconn}, a few brand new notions of network connectivity---including instantaneous connectivity, connectivity, and uniform connectivity---which, unlike those in basic graph theory, are applicable to the agent network model (and which, together with the model, might be of interest in their own right).
+We also clarify these notions via examples and show that one of them generalizes a classic and widely used definition of connectivity for networks with fixed vertex sets and time-varying topologies, originally proposed in \cite{Tsitsiklis84}.
 Building upon these notions, we then derive, in Section~\ref{sec:bounconv}, sufficient conditions for establishing the boundedness, asymptotic convergence, and exponential convergence of SE, as well as a bound on its convergence rate.
 As a highlight of the results, we show that connectivity leads to asymptotic convergence, while uniform connectivity leads to exponential convergence.